beansKingdom/purpgo_support/en/terms.md

 ------

 ### 9. Governing Law and Dispute Resolution

-9.1 This agreement shall be governed by the laws of the Developer’s location.
+9.1 This agreement shall be governed by the laws of the Developer's location.

 9.2 Any dispute arising from or in connection with this agreement shall first be resolved through friendly negotiation.
 If negotiation fails, either party may file a lawsuit with a competent court in the jurisdiction where the Developer is located.

 ------

 ### 10. Contact

 If you have any questions, comments, or suggestions regarding this agreement, please contact us at: